CMS edit user interface

 -

-Context-sensitive actions – Some features are only available in certain contexts.
-The toolbar (for example) presents relevant actions depending on what you are currently doing, and the add (+) button also offers context-sensitive options.
+Context-sensitive actions – Some features are available only in certain contexts.
+The toolbar presents relevant actions depending on what you are doing, and the add (+) control also offers context-sensitive options.

 -